IBM-Cloud/DevOps-Services-Docs/tutorials/devopsoverview/index.md

 ---
 <a name='start'></a>
-## Create a sample app that uses a Git repository, edit the app in Live Edit mode, and deploy to Bluemix
+## Create a sample app, edit in Live Edit mode, and deploy to Bluemix
 ---

 <a name='create_bluemix_app'></a>